-Project Amal ou Salam fully runs a refugee school in Jarash, Jordan, and also supports schools in Syria (Deraa and Idlib) and in Guvecci, Turkey.
-We provide school supplies for the children – pencils, books, erasers, coloring books, notebooks – in addition to art supplies and sports equipment.
-We help these schools pay their rent so that the kids have a place to go every day to learn and grow, and we support the teachers who are doing the important work of educating Syria’s next generation.
-We are committed to these kids and to providing them with every opportunity we can as they grow up in an environment where the mere existence of a school is an anomaly.
+Project Amal ou Salam fully runs a refugee school in Jarash, Jordan, and also supports other schools in the country.
+We provide school supplies for the children – pencils, books, erasers, colouring books, notebooks – in addition to art supplies and sports equipment.
+We want the kids to have a place to go every day to learn and grow, and we fully support the teachers who are doing the important work of educating Syria’s next generation.
+We are committed to these kids and to providing them with every opportunity we can as they grow up in an environment that deprives them of even the most basic services.

-Syrian society does not promote expressing or sharing emotions, and parents and teachers are often not equipped to provide support these kids need.
-When PTSD and depression are not treated in children, they can lead to flashbacks, emotional instability, violent and aggressive behavior, bedwetting, nightmares, isolation and poor academic achievement.
+Syrian society does not promote expressing or sharing emotions.
+Parents and teachers are often not equipped to provide the support these kids need.
+When PTSD and depression are not treated in children, they can lead to flashbacks, emotional instability, violent and aggressive behaviour, bed-wetting, nightmares, isolation and poor academic achievement.
 By helping the next generation cope with the trauma and tragedy of war, we are helping them to become strong, capable and productive members of society ready to rebuild their country.

 Children are the future of Syria.
 They are the sole hope of reviving the country, and we believe it is important to empower them.
 It is important to inspire hope, to put smiles on their faces, and to remind them of what Syria once was and what it has the potential of becoming again.
-We want to give them the chance to be kids and not victims – to be more than “the lost generation.”
+We want to give them the chance to be kids and not victims – to be more than just a “lost generation.”